TAJIKISTAN: Prisoner of conscience barred from attending only son's funeral

 Lieutenant-General Mansurjon Umarov, Head of the Justice Ministry's Chief Directorate for the Enforcement of Criminal Punishments, and his departmental deputy heads Colonel Rustam Balazoda and Colonel Ilkhomjon Makhmudzoda, refused on 7 October to discuss the repeated denial of Human Rights Committee requests with Forum 18.

 Long-standing prison visit bansPrisoner of conscience Khakimov's son and his lawyer were the only people allowed to visit him in Strict Regime Prison YaS 3/5.
 Visits by his co-believers have been banned, including since Khakimov's son died in September.

-Muslims told Forum 18 on 6 October that Muslim prisoners are – whatever the reason for their jailing - denied visits by imams, friends or relatives outside the immediate family.
+Muslims told Forum 18 on 6 October that Muslim prisoners are – whatever the reason for their jailing - denied visits by imams, friends, or relatives outside the immediate family.
 They asked to remain anonymous for fear of state reprisals.

 Various members of a variety of non-Muslim religious communities told Forum 18 in October that they also face bans on clergy visits, one noting that the ban had been enforced "for at least 10 years".
 All asked that they and their communities remain anonymous for fear of state reprisals, one commenting that they unfortunately cannot discuss human rights issues.